Difference Between ASP.NET vs PHP

 - ASP.NET is better suited for application where key concerns are security and functionality whereas PHP is better suited for applications contain a prime focus on user interfaces.

-- ASP.NET framework inform the developers if they made any mistake in coding before compiling, thus more secure and less prone to bugs whereas PHP has no such option of letting the developer know about bad code in a pre-compiled stage.
+- ASP.NET framework informs the developers if they made any mistake in coding before compiling, thus more secure and less prone to bugs whereas PHP has no such option of letting the developer know about bad code in a pre-compiled stage.

 - ASP.NET can be quite a challenge to learn and understand for a beginner and takes time to master whereas PHP being a scripting language is easier to learn and understand.